IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo
+* Review the need for path property
+	* Used in CloneFirstWait
-* Locals and Closures in Specefic Stop Point/yield return/State
+* Locals and Closures should be saved for root wait only
-	* Must be shared for all waits in same StopPoint
+	* Must be shared for all waits under same root
 * We SetClosure in places
+	* Keep that there may be a looping
-	* MatchIf Expression set
+	* MatchIf Expression set [No Update WaitState NewInMemory]
+	* Validate Method when requested for => AfterMatch,WhenCancel,Group.MatchIf [No Update WaitState NewInMemory]
-	* Replay Wait New Template
+	* Replay Wait New Template [No Update WaitState NewInMemory]
-	* CallMethodByName after  => AfterMatch,WhenCancel,Group.MatchIf
+	* CallMethodByName after  => AfterMatch,WhenCancel,Group.MatchIf [UPDATE]
-	* Validate Method when requested for => AfterMatch,WhenCancel,Group.MatchIf
 * Add scope UPDATE continuation tests for:
 	- Global Scope
 	- Local Closure scope